 The Royal Basílica of San Francisco el Grande, Madrid, Spain

-The mounted crusader in the painting represents the apostle of Jesus who came to be known to Hispanic Christians through the Medieval era as "SantiagoMatamoros" or "Saint James, the Moor Slayer."
+The mounted crusader in the painting above represents the apostle of Jesus who came to be known to Hispanic Christians through the Medieval era as "SantiagoMatamoros" or "Saint James, the Moor Slayer."
 (Does the name sounds familiar?)
 He would become the champion of their plight.
-His sightings were reported in battles against the Moors.
+Sightings of Saint James were reported in many battles against the Moors.

-According to a chronicle narrated by archbishop of Toledo, Rodrigo Jiménez de Rada, Saint James appeared to Ramiro I, King of Asturias, in a dream.
+According to a chronicle narrated by archbishop of Toledo, Rodrigo Jiménez de Rada (c.
+1170-1247), Saint James appeared to Ramiro I (c.
+790-850), King of Asturias, in a dream.
 Here is a loose translation:

 The Apostle Santiago said to him- "Know this King Don Ramiro, that when the Lord Jesus Christ left for me and my brothers the Apostles, the provinces of all the earth, of which he gave to me all of Spain in my keeping, that he would protect her and defend her from all the enemies of faith?